-On or after December 31, 2015, our general partner and its affiliates may at any time, transfer units to one or more persons, without unitholder approval.
+Our general partner and its affiliates may at any time, transfer units to one or more persons, without unitholder approval.

 Transfer of Ownership Interests in the General Partner

 At any time, DCP Midstream, LLC and its affiliates may sell or transfer all or part of their partnership interests in our general partner, or their membership interest in DCP Midstream GP, LLC, the general partner of our general partner, to an affiliate or third party without the approval of our unitholders.